apache/plc4x/plc4j/integrations/apache-kafka/README.md

 The schemas for the sink and source connectors are the same.
 This allows us to producer from one PLC and send the data to a sink.

+### Start with Docker
+If you want to use PLC4x with Kafka on Docker, simply download the docker-compose.yml file, configure the necessary port and IP settings, and start the containers.
+The available docker-compose.yml file includes four containers: zookeeper, kafka, kafka connect, and control-center.
+The control-center container provides a web interface to facilitate the configuration of kafka connect.
+If you don't want to use it, you can remove it from the docker-compose.yml file.

+To start the docker-compose.yml file, download it and use the following command to start it:
+    docker-compose up -d